goloop/g/README.md

 - **VLookup**[T comparable, U any](v T, lookup []T, result []U, def U) U

   Similar to HLookup, the VLookup function looks up and retrieves data from a specific column in a table.
 It works in the same way as HLookup but used for vertical lookups.

+- **Weed**(s string, patterns ...string) string

+  Weed function is a utility that helps 'clean up' your strings by removing any unwanted characters, termed as 'weeds'.
+If no patterns are specified, it removes the most common breakers characters (e.g., newline, tab).
+However, users can specify their own patterns according to their needs.
+An efficient mapping approach is employed to perform the cleaning process, making this function particularly effective for large strings.

 - **Zip**[T, U any](a []T, b []U) []Pair[T, U]